TREASURIES-Yields retreat, bills flirt with negative rates

 The pullback in yields was not too surprising, according to Ryan Swift, U.S. bond strategist at BCA Research in Montreal.

-"Ultimately, what we’re seeing now is a great deal of tension between market prices that embed several rate hikes before the end of 2023 and the Fed’s forecast that doesn’t expect liftoff until 2024," he said.
+"Ultimately, what we’re seeing now is a great deal of tension between market prices that embed several rate hikes before the end of 2023 and the Fed’s forecast that doesn’t expect liftoff until 2024," he said, adding that the conflicting rate forecasts will lead to market volatility.

-"This divergence in funds rate forecasts will lead to a great deal of volatility in rates markets until the economic data eventually paint a clearer picture of whether the Fed’s forecast or the market’s forecast is more correct."
+Richmond Federal Reserve Bank President Thomas Barkin told CNBC on Friday that the central bank will not raise short-term rates until the economy meets clear benchmarks.

 Some major bond managers raised concern that the market could be viewed as disorderly if the recent pace of yield increases that has seen the 10-year rise 80 basis points since January continues.